 That "streak" ended up being nothing more than a glitch caused by a number sensor, and not an actual seven-time run on the number 19, with a picture of the numeric display that went viral.
 Displays have nothing to do with the roulette wheels, and are no reflection on the integrity of the game.
 The tote board is there for customer convenience only.

 Streaks often occur in a casino environment, and as the ball bounces merrily along to its final resting place, it knows nothing about where it is supposed to land.
-With the millions of trials going on in any casino on any day, the improbable is a possibility, but at odds of three billion to one, probably not in my lifetime.
+With the millions of trials going on in any casino on any day, the improbable is a possibility, but at odds of 3 billion to 1, probably not in my lifetime.

 Gambling Wisdom of the Week: "You cannot beat a roulette table unless you steal money from it." —- Albert Einstein